 Who can participate in Little Athletics?

 Children between the ages of 5 and 17 years can register.
 Parents, grandparents and friends can also be involved by helping with the various events.
 All athletes in the Under 12-Under 17 ages groups automatically become members of Athletics NSW.
+Click here for information on Dual registration.

 At what time of year does Little Athletics take place?